 As required under the Nasdaq Global Select Market ("Nasdaq") rules and regulations, a majority of the members of a listed company's board of directors must qualify as "independent," as affirmatively determined by such board.
-The Board consults with the Company's counsel to ensure that the Board's determinations are consistent with all relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent Nasdaq listing standards, as in effect from time to time.
+The Board consults with the Company's coursel to ensure that the Board's determinations are consistent with all relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent Nasdaq listing standards, as in effect from time to time.

-Consistent with these considerations, our Board has determined that seven of our nine directors qualify as "independent" directors in accordance with the Nasdaq listing requirements.
+Consistent with these considerations, our Board has determined that eight of our ten directors qualify as "independent" directors in accordance with the Nasdaq listing requirements.
 Mr. Watanabe is not considered independent because he is an employee of the Company.
-Dr. Welgus is not considered independent because he has been an employee of the Company within the last three years.
+Dr. Welgus served as our Chief Medical Officer from April 2017 to July 2020 and, as a result, is not considered independent because he was an employee of the Company within the last three years.
 The Nasdaq independence definition includes a series of objective tests, such as that the director is not, and has not been for at least three years, one of our employees and that neither the director nor any of his or her family members has engaged in various types of business dealings with us.
+Following July 2023, which is the three year anniversary of his retirement as our Chief Medical Officer, we expect Dr. Welgus to qualify as an independent director in accordance with the Nasdaq listing requirements.
 In addition, as required by Nasdaq rules, our Board has made a subjective determination as to each independent director that no relationships exist, which, in the opinion of our Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 In making these determinations, our Board considered information provided by the directors and us with regard to each director's business and personal activities and relationships as they may relate to us and our management.
 There are no family relationships among any of our directors or executive officers.

 As required under Nasdaq rules and regulations, our independent directors meet in regularly scheduled executive sessions at which only independent directors are present.
 Each of the Audit Committee and Compensation Committee of our Board are comprised entirely of directors determined by the Board to be independent within the meaning of Nasdaq and SEC rules and regulations applicable to the members of such committees.
 With the exception of Dr. Welgus, each of the members of our Nominating and Corporate Governance Committee is an independent director under the applicable rules and regulations of Nasdaq relating to Nominating and Corporate Governance Committee independence.
-As a result, in accordance with Nasdaq Rule 5605(e), director nominees are selected, or recommended for the Board's selection, by the independent directors constituting a majority of the Board's independent directors in a vote in which only independent directors participate.
+As a result, in accordance with Nasdaq Rule 5605(e), director nominees are selected, or recommended for the Board's selection, by the independent directors in a vote in which only independent directors participate.